davidcoles/vc5/README.md

   `./vc5.sh vc5/vc5 vc5.json 10.10.100.200 ens192`

 If this doesn't bomb out then you should have a load balancer up and running.
-The webserver (running on port 80 by default) will display logs, statistics and backend status.
+A virtual network device and net namespace will be created for performing healthchecks to VIPs on the backend servers.
+A webserver (running on port 80 by default) will display logs, statistics and backend status.
+There is Prometheus metric endpoint for collecting statistics.

 ![Console screenshot](console.jpg)

+To dynamically alter the services running on the load balancer, change the YAML file appropriately and regenerate the JSON file.
+Sending a HUP signal to the main process will cause it to reload the JSON configuration file and apply any changes.
+The new configuration will be reflected in the web console.

-You can add static routing to forward traffic for a VIP to the load balancer, or configure BGP peers in the YAML file to have routes automatically injected.
-You will see that an virtual ethernet device and a net namespace has been added.
-These should be removed when the binary exits (use Ctrl-C).
+You can add static routing to forward traffic for a VIP to the load balancer, or configure BGP peers in the YAML file to have routes automatically injected when services are healthy.

 If you don't have a routed environment then you can test with a client machine on the same VLAN.
 Either add a static route on the client machine pointing to the load balancer, or run BIRD/Quagga on client and add the client's IP address to the BGP section of the YAML config.